drcode/clll/README.md

 [clll "0.1.0-SNAPSHOT"]
 ```

-Then require the necessary libraries in your header file:
+Then require the necessary libraries in your namespace declaration:

 ```Clojure
 (ns foo.core